splusk/rave.editor/README.md

 # Introduction

 This is a small project that allows you to use a dark theme with the rave editor.
-To change the colors to something that you want then edit the RGB color values in the java class ColorManagerConstants.java
+To change the colors to something that you want you can find the settings under:

+`Window > Preferences > Carmusr > Rave > Editor`

 This simple project uses Apache Ant, therefore you will need `ant` and to edit a few properties in the `build.xml` file, for example:
 * Path to your $CARMSYS